Two New States Named to the 2014 Asthma and Allergy School Honor Roll During a Record Year for Medication Access, but More Still Needs to Be Done.

 Asthma and allergic diseases are serious and shouldn’t be taken lightly.
 With 14 million missed school days annually, schools should at least ensure the safety of students and staff when under their care.
 The 8 million children with asthma should have quick access to their medications.
 The 3 million students with diagnosed food allergies – and the many others with undiagnosed food allergies – should have immediate access to life-saving epinephrine.
 Furthermore, the millions of adults who have asthma and allergies should have access as well.

 About the Study

 The full report, methodology, tables, detailed state profiles, maps, as well as back-to-school tips and tools, are available at www.StateHonorRoll.org.
-The 2013 report is made possible by a sponsorship from Mylan Specialty L.P., and additional support from Genentech and individual donations to AAFA from patients, families and supporters.
+The 2014 report is sponsored by Mylan Specialty L.P., with additional support from Genentech and individual donations to AAFA from patients, families and supporters.

 Talisa White, AAFA External Affairs